-Some prefer to open gifts while others prefer to share a family breakfast Christmas morning.
-There are families that are spending their morning on a beach far from home.
+Some families are spending their Christmas mornings on a beach far from home.
 But everyone can use a little help with their morning routine.
-Recipes can really come in handy and Christmas morning punch recipes are a good place to start.
+Recipes can really come in handy, and Christmas morning punch recipes are a good place to start.

-Punch is often thought to be an adult beverage because they usually contain alcohol.
+Punch is often thought to be an adult beverage because it usually contains alcohol.
 But those recipes often taste just as good without alcohol as they do with.
 Christmas morning punch recipes for kids keep the alcohol out of the punch.

 Hopefully, you can finish cooking without interruption.
 Of course, the age of your children will play a role in that.
 But the important thing is that you have a new recipe to add to your Christmas traditions.